B-UMMI/Chewie-NS/docs/getting_started/installation.rst

 Docker can be installed following the instructions on the website: https://www.docker.com/community-edition#/download.
-To run docker as anon-root user, you'll need to following the instructions on the website: https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user.
+To run docker as a non-root user, you will need to follow the instructions on the website: https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user.